TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_size_unligated.png
     :align: center

-In order to distinguish between read pairs arising from hybrid and un-ligated fragments, Diachromatic uses an upper threshold T\ :sub:`u` for the size of un-ligated.
+In order to distinguish between read pairs arising from hybrid and un-ligated fragments, Diachromatic uses the same upper threshold T\ :sub:`1` that is also used for the categorization of too large hybrid fragments.

-We assume the size distributions of hybrid and un-ligated fragments to be the same because they result from the same sonication treatment.
+This is because we assume the size distributions of hybrid and un-ligated fragments result from the same shearing treatment.

-We recommend to use an un-ligation threshold T\ :sub:`u` that corresponds to the **average size of fragments of the Hi-C library**.
+Inward pointing read pairs for which d\ :sub:`u` is smaller than the specified threshold T\ :sub:`1` are categorized as un-ligated pairs.

-With Diachromatic, inward pointing read pairs for which the distance between the 5' ends *d* is less than the specified threshold *Tu* are categorized as un-ligated pairs
+Idea: We could plot the distribution of d\ :sub:`u` for all inward pointing cis pairs.
+The distribution of short sizes (up to 1000 bp) should reflect the unbiased size distribution.

 Sizes of self-ligated fragments
 -------------------------------